Jersey Shore: Family Vacation: Production

 On November 27, 2017, MTV announced that the cast (with the exception of Sammi Giancola) would be reuniting in Miami, Florida, for a new reunion season titled Jersey Shore: Family Vacation.
 The series premiered globally in nearly 180 countries on April 5, 2018.
 Most of production took place in Miami, with some additional filming in parts of New Jersey, Staten Island, and Las Vegas.
 This season also featured a trip to Resorts World Bimini, located in The Bahamas.

 On February 28, 2018, a second season was ordered ahead of the series premiere.
 The second season premiered on August 23, 2018, and began with a vacation to Las Vegas.
 The remainder of filming took place in various New Jersey locations including Seaside Heights, Atlantic City, Manalapan, and Point Pleasant.
 The second half of season two premiered on July 11, 2019, and focused around Sorrentino's court sentencing for tax evasion and his wedding.
 Filming locations included Stony Creek Ranch Resort in Stony Creek, NY, and The Legacy Castle located in Pompton Plains, NJ.

 On December 13, 2018, MTV renewed the series for a third season and premiered on August 22, 2019.
-The third season highlighted Mike going to prison, Ronnie going to rehab, Deena and Nicole's new babies, Jenni's divorce and new boyfriend, Angelina's wedding plans, and Vinny's Chippendales residency.
+The third season featured: Sorrentino going to prison; Ortiz-Magro going to rehab; Cortese and Polizzi's newborn babies; Farley's divorce and new boyfriend; Pivarnick's wedding plans; and Guadagnino's Chippendales residency.
 Filming took place in various locations including Los Angeles, Las Vegas, Point Pleasant, Holmdel, and Washington, D.C.
 The second half of season three premiered on February 27, 2020.
-It included the celebration of Angelina Pivarnick's bachelorette party and wedding, along with the return of Mike "The Situation" Sorrentino.
+It included the celebration of Pivarnick's bachelorette party and wedding, along with the return of Sorrentino.
 Filming took place in Manalapan, Asbury Park, New Orleans, and the Park Chateau Estate and Gardens in East Brunswick.